HuwCheston/huwcheston.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I'm Huw, and I'm a PhD student at the [Centre for Music and Science](https://cms.mus.cam.ac.uk/), University of Cambridge.
-I'm interested in how computer modelling and large-scale data analysis can enable us to learn more about how humans create and understand art, with a specific focus on music and audio.
+I'm interested in what computer modelling and large-scale data analysis can tell us about the ways in which humans create and understand art, with a specific focus on music and audio.

 ## My research